 Content is the only lever that affects literally every SEO metric.
 Page content determines if a page is worthy of indexing and of repeated bot crawls to check for fresh updates.
 Along with page title and schema, content determines what keywords will surface a page for in search.
 The content will also affect SEO outcomes as the topic of the page could target more or less search volume or conversion-oriented keywords.
 And of course, the content is ultimately there to influence a user.

 This is the shallow end of SEO in some respects, but when things get competitive, this is a critical lever.
 More content usually means more traffic.
 Better and fresher content usually means more on top of that.

 When to use this lever: Need to start getting traffic?
 Create content.
 Need better traffic?
 Create content that target’s the right keywords.
 Need to maximize conversions and capture every possible edge to compete with tough competitors?
 Test the crap out of your content.

 Experience: You grew the fruit, now harvest the juice

-Experience, like crawl optimization, is often dismissed, taken for granted, or believed to be outside of the purvue of SEO programs.
+Experience, like crawl optimization, is often dismissed, taken for granted or believed to be outside of the purpose of SEO programs.
 Those are dangerous opinions.
 As Google considers more inputs into its ranking algorithms that proxy user experience (for example, how frequently a searcher bounces back to search results), the more important user experience becomes.

 When to use this lever: Always, but especially if organic traffic is hard to come by or you are heavy on traffic and light on conversions.
 And never let poor experience hurt your rankings.

-First, two underlying truth about reporting and one smart suggestion:
+First, two underlying truths about reporting and one smart suggestion: